 Macroeconomics, Econometrics, Financial Modeling

 The following is a selection of recent publications in Scopus.
-Arturo Estrella has 17 indexed publications in the subjects of Economics, Econometrics and Finance, Social Sciences, Business, and Management and Accounting.
+Arturo Estrella has 17 indexed publications in the subjects of Economics, Econometrics and Finance, Social Sciences, Business, Management and Accounting.